tytydraco/yessleep/out/The_friend_who_made_me_do_those_awful_things_that_you_read_about_in_the_papers.md

 I looked up from my mandala and there was Mr. Lickety-Split.
 He was spindly, with neatly coiffed gray hair and a wide smile too perfect to be anything other than dentures in a man his age.
 His features were vaguely British, and he wore a tux with tails that had clearly been cut to the fashions of another time and place.
 But Mr. Lickety-Split’s most spectacular feature were his blue-green eyes: They had these sparkly celestial swirls, like something that the Hubble Space Telescope would capture an image of.
 Something about his mien and his posture seemed playful, inviting.

-“Hey -” I exclaimed, ecstatic at the thought that my prayers for a human friend had finally been answered.
+“Hey -” I exclaimed, ecstatic at the thought that my prayers for a friend had finally been answered.

 Mr. Lickety-Split brought his index finger up to his lips: the signal for quiet.
 I nodded, then looked over into the other room to verify that Jeanine hadn’t noticed anything.
 Mr. Lickety-Split introduced himself, and then he made me a proposition: